jarrettmeyer/hive_demo/README.md

 Navigate to [localhost:8080](http://localhost:8080).
 The default username and password is `admin`/`admin`.

 Create a new cluster named `demo`.
+The machine name is `vagrant.vm`.

+*Hint: create an entry in your local hosts file to point vagrant.vm to 127.0.0.1.*

 ## 4. Choose Services